Revolutionary Tribunal: Origin

-The provisional Revolutionary Tribunal was established on 17 August 1792 in response to the Storming of the Tuileries.
-To ensure that there was some appropriate legal process for dealing with suspects accused of political crimes and treason, rather than arbitrary killing by local committees, Maximilien Robespierre proposed that a new Tribunal be set up, with extraordinary powers to impose the death sentence.
-The Tribunal was abolished in November 1792 at the start of the trial of Louis XVI, and during this time had sentenced twenty-eight people to death.
+The provisional Revolutionary Tribunal was established on 17 August 1792 in response to the Storming of the Tuileries, to ensure that there was some appropriate legal process for dealing with suspects accused of political crimes and treason, rather than arbitrary killing by local committees.
+The provisional Tribunal was abolished in November 1792 at the start of the trial of Louis XVI, and during this time had sentenced twenty-eight people to death.
 Mostly these were ordinary criminals rather than political prisoners.

+In early March, the War in the Vendée and the War of the Pyrenees began; the population of the Austrian Netherlands were in insurrection against the French invasion causing an alarming situation.
+On the evening of 9 March, a crowd gathered outside the Convention, shouting threats and calling for the removal of all "traitorous" deputies who had failed to vote for the execution of the king.
+On 12 March 1793, a provisional Revolutionary Tribunal was established; three days later the Convention appointed Fouquier-Tinville as the "accusateur public" and Fleuriot-Lescot as his assistant.
+On 11 March, Dumouriez addressed the Brussels assembly, apologising for the actions of the French commissioners and soldiers.
+On 12 March, Dumouriez criticized the interference of officials of the War Ministry which employed many Jacobins.
+He attacked not only Pache, the former minister of war, but also Marat and Robespierre.
+Dumouriez had long been unable to agree with the course of the Convention.
+He was disenchanted with the radicalisation of the revolution and its politics and put an end to the annexation efforts.

-The Revolutionary Tribunal was re-established at a time of crisis in the new French Republic.
-In the Spring of 1793, the war with the First Coalition was going badly and food shortages were worsening.
-The government responded by taking a number of measures to defend the integrity of the Republic.
-On 24 February the National Convention decided to create an army of 300,000 by means of a levée en masse; on 9 March it decided to send a représentant en mission from the Convention to every département.
+The Revolutionary Tribunal was fully re-established in October at a time of crisis in the new French Republic.
+The War of the First Coalition was going badly.
+An unsatisfied Dumouriez wanted to restore a (constitutional) monarchy and reintroduce the French Constitution of 1791.
+The provisional government responded by taking a number of measures to defend the integrity of the Republic.

 Even in these circumstances, the Convention was initially reluctant to restore the Revolutionary Tribunal.
 On 10 March, responding to serious disorder in the streets of Paris, Georges Danton, with Robespierre's support, proposed its revival, but the majority of deputés were not in favour.
 After a long debate, towards midnight, Danton was able to persuade a majority to vote for it only by raising the spectre of further uncontrolled massacres, as had taken place the previous September.
 If the Convention did not agree to create the Tribunal, he argued, the people would be compelled to make their own justice.
 "Let us be terrible," said Danton, "so that the people will not have to be."
 On this basis, the Convention finally agreed that there should be established in Paris the Extraordinary Criminal Tribunal (Tribunal criminel extraordinaire), which received the official name of the Revolutionary Tribunal by a decree of 29 October 1793.